ibm-cloud-docs/log-analysis/config_agent.md

     ```
     {: codeblock}

-    where INGESTION_KEY contains the ingestion key active for the {{site.data.keyword.la_full_notm}} instance where you are configuring to forward logs.
+    Where INGESTION_KEY contains the ingestion key active for the {{site.data.keyword.la_full_notm}} instance where you are configuring to forward logs.

 3. Set the authentication endpoint.
 The LogDNA agent uses this host to authenticate and get the token to forward logs.